istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 $ istioctl install -f controlplane-gateway.yaml --context="${CTX_EXTERNAL_CLUSTER}"
 {{< /text >}}

-Configure your environment to expose the Istio ingress gateway service as a hostname and update the `EXTERNAL_ISTIOD_ADDR` environment variable:
+Configure your environment to expose the Istio ingress gateway service as a hostname with TLS.
+Set the `EXTERNAL_ISTIOD_ADDR` environment variable to the hostname and `SSL_SECRET_NAME` environment variable to the secret that holds the TLS certs:

 {{<text bash>}}
 $ export EXTERNAL_ISTIOD_ADDR=myexternal-istiod.cloud.com
+$ export SSL_SECRET_NAME=myexternal-istiod-secret
 {{< /text >}}

 Create the Istio `Gateway`, `VirtualService`, and `DestinationRule` configuration for the **yet to be installed** external